- Brown University

 - 2017 The Joseph and Ray Gordon Chair in Clinical Oncology and Research

-Our group has developed a highly effective method to clone native human antibodies, using only small amounts of blood that can be obtained by a normal blood draw from volunteers.
-In our method, we isolate B-cells from peripheral blood and convert them to hybrid cells that can be grown in culture, each expressing a single, unique antibody.
-Similar methods have been developed by others, but our method is very effective because of a unique fusion cell line that allows the high efficiency creation of stable hybrid cells, combined with a unique B-cell selection/expansion step.
-Thus far, we have produced antibodies reactive with botulinum neurotoxin, which can be used to treat food poisoning or counteract an act of bio-terrorism.
-We are also creating antibodies that may be potent therapeutics for other infectious diseases, neurological disease and cancer.
+The Dessain group has developed a highly effective method to clone native human antibodies, using only small amounts of blood that can be obtained by a normal blood draw from volunteers.
+In their method, they isolate B-cells from peripheral blood and convert them to hybrid cells that can be grown in culture, each expressing a single, unique antibody.
+Similar methods have been developed by others, but the Dessain group's method is very effective because of a unique fusion cell line that allows the high efficiency creation of stable hybrid cells, combined with a unique B-cell selection/expansion step.
+Thus far, they have produced antibodies reactive with botulinum neurotoxin, which can be used to treat food poisoning or counteract an act of bio-terrorism.
+They are also creating antibodies that may be potent therapeutics for other infectious diseases, neurological disease and cancer.
+For more on Dr. Dessain's research view the cover story in the Spring-Summer 2018 edition of Catalyst magazine.

 Many laboratories have limited ability to generate their own human antibodies.
-In order to collaborate in cloning human antibodies with other investigators, we have established the LIMR-Center For Human Antibody Technology.
+In order to collaborate in cloning human antibodies with other investigators, the Dessain group has established the LIMR-Center For Human Antibody Technology.
 The LIMR-CHAT currently has collaborations underway with researchers at the University of Pennsylvania, Thomas Jefferson University, the Fox Chase Cancer Center, Salus University, Temple University, and Trinity College, Dublin, Ireland.
-We are actively seeking additional academic collaborations.
+They are actively seeking additional academic collaborations.

 The human monoclonal antibody technology has been licensed to a start-up company, Immunome, Inc., which is located at the Incubator facility of the Lankenau Institute for Medical Research and is affiliated with the 611 Keystone Innovation Zone of Southeastern Pennsylvania.
 Immunome, Inc. can provide antibody cloning services on a commercial basis to industrial customers and/or collaborators.